sddhrthrt/tech_blog/source/_posts/2013-02-13-step-1-of-hci-mp-installing-opengl-plus-opencv.markdown

 title: "Step 1 of HCI-MP: Installing OpenGL + OpenCV"
 date: 2013-02-13 02:14
 comments: true
-categories: tutorial notes opengl opencv hci install
+categories: technology howto
+tags:
+ - notes
+ - opengl
+ - opencv
+ - hci
+ - install
 ---

 I need to install OpenCV and OpenGL to work together for my project.
 So here are the